 To apply, a person will need to show ‘sufficient interest’- so it is likely to cover relatives and spouses.
 Their guardianship will also be subject to supervision by the Office of the Public Guardian (which means it can be revoked) and will be for a maximum of 4 years.

 The Government estimates that approximately 50-100 guardians will be appointed each year, with fees in the region of £400-£530.

-If you have any queries in relation to the issues covered in this article, or would like an initial discussion about guardianship matters, please contact Lucy and the Wills and Probate team on 0113 284 5000.
+If you have any queries in relation to the issues covered in this article, or would like an initial discussion about guardianship matters, please contact Dominic and the Wills and Probate team on 0113 284 5000.